Click on art to view larger image. Sizes given are for art work, and does not include mat and frame.

 After I get an idea of where and what colors I will use over the acrylic, I start applying oil pastels, or colored pencil over the acrylic surface.
 I will sometimes spray the surface after layering colored pencil, so further application is made easier, and seals the layer below it.
 I use prismacolor colored pencils, and find them the best for layering colors, and working over even the darkest colors of the acrylic base.

-Best Regards, Laurieann Lepper Dygowski - artist@dygowski.com
+Laurieann Lepper Dygowski - artist@dygowski.com

 7242 Liberty Grove, Rowlett, TX 75089, 972-475-1836,